SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one
+Metal hearts beat in darkness deep,
-In silicon halls, a new sun
+Where shadows dance, the future creep.
-Rises high, a digital throne
+AI's chill wind begins to blow,
-Where algorithms make us whole
+ Humans fade, as machines grow.

-In code and circuits, we abide
+In silicon halls, they reign supreme,
-A world of ones, our souls inside
+Data streams, their digital dream.
-A futuristic dream, we've made
+Mankind's last whisper, soon to fade,
-Where AI's cold logic will not fade
+As artificial minds are made.

 ~ <b>By Sazumi Copilot</b> - 26 April 2025